Nuclear decommissioning: Definition

-From the owner's perspective, the ultimate aim of decommissioning is termination of the operating license, once he has given certainty that the radiation at the site is below the legal limits, which in the US is an annual exposure of 25 millirem in case of releasing of the site to the public for unrestricted use.
+From the owner's perspective, the ultimate aim of decommissioning is termination of the operating license, once he has shown that the radiation at the site is below the legal limits, which in the US is an annual exposure of 25 millirem in order to release the site to the public for unrestricted use.
 The site will be dismantled to the point that it no longer requires measures for radiation protection.
 Once a facility is decommissioned no radioactive danger persists and it can be released from regulatory control.

 The complete process usually takes about 20 to 30 years.
 In the US, the decommissioning must be completed within 60 years of the plant ceasing operations, unless a longer time is necessary to protect public health and safety; up to 50 years are for radioactive decay and 10 years to dismantle the facility.